ICBAlban/Calibrating-measuring-instruments-in-geochemistry/README.md

 ## Requirement

-This code is written in Python 3.12, and the module required for its operation is numpy version 1.26.
+This code is written in Python 3.12, and the module required for its operation is numpy version 1.26 and scipy 1.16.0.

 ## Use